gonzalo-sosa-rolon/html5-mobile-database/README.md

 You just have to extend the WebSQLDAO and call the WebSQLDAO constructor passing the table description.
 The framework go to create the table with all the fields for you.

-The parameters that you have to pass are:
+WebSQLDAO parameters:

 - **DB** The open database.
 - **Table**  The table name.
 - **Fields**  All your fields configuration.

 In this example we are creating a table called "Employee" with the fields id, name, lastname and age.
+The framework check if the table already exists to avoid sql exceptions.

-To use this DAO just create an instance providing the database:
+To use this DAO create an instance providing the database:

 ```javascript